interledger/mastodon-gcp-terraform/README.md

 ## License

 This is configuration code.
 This work is marked with CC0 1.0 Universal.
 It is dedicated to the public domain.
 See LICENSE file.
+Saying thanks is always appreciated.

 [Contributions](./CONTRIBUTING.md) welcomed.